GalvinVoltag/The-Timestopper/Release/README.md

 + More balancing work, overclocking mechanism, more visual trickery, etc.
 + ~Touch grass~
 + Make the gold arm appear in main menu V1 cool ascii art thingy
-+ Test Cybergrind
++ ~Test Cybergrind~ done
-+ Make the animation speed faster, or customizable, or adapt to timestop speed
++ ~Make the animation speed faster, or customizable, or adapt to timestop speed~ done, made customizable
 + Add sound to arm pickup animation too
 + Add the warning a sound
 + Add more easter eggs